MavierTechCompany/AutomobileService/README.md

 * Back-End Developer: <a href="https://github.com/MadTiger2409">Michał B. (MadTiger2409)</a> and <a href="https://github.com/G00ryl">Dawid G. (G00ryl)</a>
 * Database Engineer: <a href="https://github.com/MadTiger2409">Michał B. (MadTiger2409)</a>
 * QA Engineer: <a href="https://github.com/MadTiger2409">Michał B. (MadTiger2409)</a>

+## Tools
+Each team member can choose tools that he/she likes, but there are some that we prefer:
+* IDE: <a href="https://code.visualstudio.com/">Microsoft Visual Studio Code</a> or <a href="https://www.visualstudio.com/downloads/">Microsoft Visual Studio 2017 Community Edition</a>
+* Database management: <a href="https://docs.microsoft.com/en-us/sql/sql-operations-studio/download">Microsoft SQL Operations Studio</a> or <a href="https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms">Microsoft SQL Server Management Studio 17.x</a>